PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 In the previous recipes in this chapter we have become familiar with Docker and Kubernetes.
 It's time now to really exploit the power of these technologies by creating a deployment pipeline.
 Wether we are deploying to a staging environment (continuous delivery) or directly to production (continuous deployment) a robust and automated pipeline is powerful tool that should form the core of our DevOps strategy.

 ### Getting Ready
 For this recipe we are going to be using the Jenkins CI/CD system as our build and deployment tool so we will need to install this first.
-Head over to https://jenkins.io/ to download the appropriate binary for your system.
-Once you have the the download run the installer.
+Head over to https://jenkins.io/ to download the appropriate binary for our system.
+Once we have the the download run the installer.

 Jenkins runs as in the background as a daemon process, in order to do this, the installer creates a `jenkins` user account, this account is very restricted in what it can do which is great for security on a production build system, however we are going to loosen things off a little bit on our local development environment.
 To to this we are going to give the `jenkins` user `sudo` powers, run the following command: